supercontainers/containers-wg/_ideas/container-runtime-survey2021.md

 Without making the survey too long, we could also ask the following questions.

 1. do you deal with different target architectures in your build process?
-2. Do you use CI/CD?
+2. Do you use CI/CD for automated build and deploy?